 If I stop using Ajovy, could I develop withdrawal symptoms?

 It’s not likely.
 Withdrawal symptoms are side effects that you may have if you stop taking a drug that your body is dependent on.
+(With dependence, your body needs the drug to feel like it usually does.)
 Ajovy doesn’t cause dependence, and withdrawal symptoms haven’t been reported in people who stop using this medication.

 However, if you have fewer and less severe migraine episodes with Ajovy, stopping treatment could cause them to return or worsen.

 If you’re concerned about stopping Ajovy treatment, talk with your doctor.
 They can advise you on whether ending your treatment is a good option.
-If you do stop using the medication, your doctor may recommend switching to a different drug to help prevent migraine.
+If you do stop using the medication, your doctor may recommend switching to a different drug to help prevent migraine episodes.

 Does Ajovy cause depression?

-No, depression isn’t a known side effect of Ajovy.
-Depression wasn’t reported in clinical studies of the medication.
+No, depression is not a known side effect of Ajovy.
+Depression wasn’t reported in clinical trials of the medication.

-It’s important to note that depression has been reported with certain other drugs used to help prevent migraine, such as divalproex and topiramate.
+It’s important to note that depression has been reported with certain other drugs used to help prevent migraine episodes, such as divalproex and topiramate.
 Your doctor might prescribe Ajovy with other preventive medications such as these.

 Keep in mind that people who have migraine may have a slightly increased risk of developing mental health conditions, such as depression or anxiety.
 Also, migraine is more common in people with depression than those without depression.